 The slightest damage in a home’s insulation could increase energy consumption, both in the form of heating and cooling.
 According to energy.gov, 20% of the energy consumed in a home during winter is as a result of heat loss through the attic.
 Proper insulation in your home will protect it from unnecessary loss of heat during winter, and help keep your cool during summer.

 If you need to install or repair insulation in your home but can’t afford a contractor, there are many DIY videos available online to guide you through the process.
-Affordable insulation materials such as fibreglass, natural fibre, sleek foils, and rigid foam boards are also available for purchase.
+Affordable insulation materials such as fibreglass, natural fibre, sleek foils, and rigid foam boards (links to amazon) are also available for purchase.
 Where possible look out for the natural alternatives that have had less impact on the environment in their manufacture and buy locally produced to prevent their environmental impact in shipping and transport.

 Doing simple things like draught-proofing doors and windows can further prevent the need for electricity consuming heating.

 Remember to switch off light bulbs when they are not in use.
 For better results saving electricity at home, use light bulbs with higher wattages and reduce the number of bulbs in each room.
 For example, you can switch out 2-3 60 watts bulbs by installing one 100 watts bulb in a room.

 Another great substitute is the compact fluorescent lamp (CFL) or led bulbs (both links to amazon).
 CFLs use between 50-80% less energy than regular incandescent lights.
 They are more expensive than regular bulbs, but last a lot longer than the regular ones so, over time, the cost balances out.
 CFLs are especially practical for exterior lighting which often get lit through the night.

 Your freezer needs to be defrosted occasionally, usually once a month.
 When there is excessive ice buildup in the freezer, its system works harder to preserve all that ice and maintain the freezer’s very low temperature, using up more energy.